-Strengths Challenges Curious, questioning Bored by repetition Creative May rush to Motivated, set high goals conclusions Eager to learn new and difficult material Need time to evaluate information Steady, thorough and methodical May be overconfident Understand abstract and theoretical concepts Learn best with others Competitive Need constant new challenges Want to impress others with knowledge Recommendations The following recommendations are based on your results. best for you.
-Consider each and select the ones you think would work For Learning Activities correctly, and love to master new subjects.
-You learn best by xamining the theories and assumptions relating to it.
-Seek possibilities, and to apply your creativity and insight to - sented in an orderly and logical manner.
+Strengths Challenges Curious, questioning Bored by repetition Creative May rush to Motivated, set high goals conclusions Need time to evaluate Eager to learn new and difficult material information Steady, thorough and methodical May be overconfident Understand abstract and theoretical concepts Learn best with others Competitive Want to impress others with knowledge Recommendations The following recommendations are based on your results. best for you.
+Consider each and select the ones you think would work For Learning Activities P correctly, and love to master new subjects.
+You learn best by examining the theories and assumptions relating to it.
+Seek possibilities, and to apply your creativity and insight to sented in an orderly and logical manner.
 You excel at learning res, and like to have access to the most current information You dislike repetition and routine.
 Ask your instructor if assignments.
 Be prepared to suggest some alternatives debate an issue instead of writing a paper.
-If a specific nexplanation that makes sense to you can help to make .
+If a specific rexplanation that makes sense to you can help to make s.
 For example, perhaps you could give a presentation or nethod is required, ask for the reasons why.
 A logical experts or reading related articles.
-Look for ways in which spark your curiosity by discussing the subject matter with the subject connects to topics you have more interest in. it easier to memorize.
-View the assignment as a problem to consider an idea, you refine it through energetic discuss you know, so think of ways to share your knowledge.
-Ta ing others.
-While you may need time on your own at first to sion and analysis with others.
-You like to show people what ke part in presentations, discussions, debates and opic you know well.
-Form a study group or set up projects If you're having trouble figuring out a solution to a prob something completely different.
-Sometimes it can help em and are growing frustrated, take a break and focus on to concentrate on something else for a while.
-For Learning Environments Seek out a well-respected, academically challenging pro and top-rated teaching staff.
-Look for knowledgeable in difficult questions as part of your learning. ogram with high standards, a good student-to-faculty ratio structors who will encourage you to probe, test and ask Your ideal learning environment is an engaging setting thinking.
-You like to be surrounded by high achievers like opportunities to develop your leadership ability, distingu ke yourself with similar goals and standards.
-Look for Take advantage of internships, research initiatives and very practice your leadership skills.
+Look for ways in which spark your curiosity by discussing the subject matter with the subject connects to topics you have more interest in. e it easier to memorize.
+View the assignment as a problem to You learn by questioning, discussing, debating and leading others.
+While you may need time on your own at first to consider an idea, you refine it through energetic discussion and analysis with others.
+You like to show people what you know, so think of ways to share your knowledge.
+Take part in presentations, discussions, debates and competitions.
+Ask questions in class.
+Tutor people in a topic you know well.
+Form a study group or set up projects that you can lead.
+If you're having trouble figuring out a solution to a prob something completely different.
+Sometimes it can help lem and are growing frustrated, take a break and focus on to concentrate on something else for a while.
+For Learning Environments ogram with high standards, a good student-to-faculty ratio estructors who will encourage you to probe, test and ask Your ideal learning environment is an engaging setting thinking.
+You like to be surrounded by high achievers lil opportunities to develop your leadership ability, disting Take advantage of internships, research initiatives and was a set of the control of the c ke yourself with similar goals and standards.
+Look for practice your leadership skills.